replaceitem/carpet-discarpet/README.md

   multiplayer.player.left -> Someone left the game

   chat.type.admin -> Admin command executed

+`entity` -> Entity: Entity that message came from, or null if not sent from an entity

 WARNING: DO NOT print out ANYTHING inside this event that would execute this event AGAIN!
 THE SERVER WILL CRASH because of never ending recursion!